MontiCore/montiarc/docs/GettingStarted/ElevatorSystem/Types.md

 ## Defining

 Type definitions are handled by class diagrams.
-Just like component class diagrams have a package and name.
+Just like components, class diagrams have a package and name.
 The file ends with the `.cd` ending, and the Gradle plugin expects it to be located in the `src/main/cd2pojo` folder.

 For our system, we used a custom `MotorCMD` Enum definition.